 Note About Grip Fatigue

 As previously mentioned, forearms are integral for performing the deadlift and -to some extent – the barbell row.
 You should keep this in mind when introducing arm exercise into your workouts.

 It is not uncommon for trainees to fatigue their forearms before performing heavy lifts, hindering their ability to hold on to the weight correctly.
 A simple rule of thumb for avoiding grip fatigue is to have at least one day of rest between heavy lifts and forearm training.

 Just to clarify, a day of rest does not mean that you shouldn’t work out.
 This would be a good time to do some cardio in….just that forearm specific training should be avoided.

-Here are the muscles worked by the Zottman curl.
+Here are the major muscle groups worked by the Zottman curl.

 Primary muscles are those that control the movement performed.
 In short, these are the main muscle you’re targeting and that will receive most of the stimulus.

 Like most other bicep exercises, the biceps is the primary muscle worked with the Z Curl.
 The biceps is composed of two heads – long and short – which work together during contraction to bring the load up.

 The brachioradialis is the biggest and most visible muscle in the forearm, which is in charge of flexion of the elbow at different angles as well as pronation and supination.
 During the Zottman Curl, or biceps brachii exercise, the brachialis will receive the most stimulus when resisting gravity as you lower the weight in a slow and controlled manner.

 Secondary muscles are those that are not directly targeted by the exercise, but that assist primary muscles in order to provide stability and complete the exercise.

 In the Zottman Curl, the deltoids, upper and middle traps and abdominals work to stabilize your mid section as you lift the weight, while a small muscle below your biceps and brachialis assists in lifting the weight.
 Another workout that works these muscles is the seated tricep press, and another exercise that targets the abdominals specifically is the double crunch.